alljoyn/extras-webdocs/docs/learn/base-services/onboarding/interface-14-02.md

 **Description**

-Tell the onboardable to disconnect from the personal AP, clear the personal AP configuration fields, and start the soft AP mode.
+Tell the onboardee to disconnect from the personal AP, clear the personal AP configuration fields, and start the soft AP mode.

 #### GetScanInfo